 July 15, 2018

-On a recent trip to Como, I went out for an early morning walk and stumbled upon the entrance to an antique rose garden dating back to the Renaissance period.
-The garden was a labyrinth, winding up a central hill.
+While out for an early morning walk I stumbled upon the entrance to a rose garden dating back to the Renaissance period.
+The garden was a labyrinth, winding up a hill.
 The scent was intoxicating, sweet and thick, choking the throat and calling forward memories and nostalgia.
 Thorns and dark leaves punctuated vibrant shades of pink, yellow and red.
 Climbers clung to overhead trellises, brushing against the top of my head.
 Shrub varieties outlined the winding trail, up and up to some central place.
 Delicate ground cover kinds rested on the earth below.
 A gentle wind carried cooling moisture from the lake and took tired petals for a spinning dance before laying them on the path below.
-A the pinnacle I found a bench, its wrought iron bent to echo the intertwining vines around.
+At the pinnacle I found a bench, its wrought iron bent to echo the intertwining vines around.
 Intermingled with the soft pedal debris lay rubbish from an scavenged bin.
 Bottles, cans, old clothing, fruit peels, a shoe, remnants from a frenzied search.
-On the bench, a figure, bent in a tortured slumber, brought in on the African wind and laid here amongst the roses.
+On the bench, a figure, bent in a tortured slumber, brought on the Sirocco and laid here amongst the roses.

 July 16, 2018